 What sharing Stripe accounts means?

-If you have Stripe accounts connected to the add-on (via API key) in order to see and manage your customers payments and subscriptions, you have the possibility of sharing that connected accounts with collaborators add-ons and granting the permissions you want.
+If you have Stripe accounts connected to the add-on (via API key) to see and manage your customers payments and subscriptions, you have the possibility of sharing that connected accounts with collaborators that also have the add-on and granting the permissions you want.

 Does Sharing Stripe accounts via add-on mean collaborators have access to the account in Stripe dashboard